FSGModding/FSG_Mod_Assistant/README.md

 ![folders](screen_shots/011-folders.png)

 This display will let you change which collections are loaded, and open them in windows explorer if you wish.
-In this example, I have "forgotten" the `test_mods` collection, which will update when I close the folder edit window.
+Use the arrow buttons to move a collection up, down, to the top, or bottom.

 ### User Preferences